All guides

 Frequently Asked Questions

-Do YouTube descriptions really affect rankings?
+Do YouTube descriptions affect discovery?

 Should I use the same description template for every video?